wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (a) he is not qualified for reappointment; or

-    *   (b) a resolution has been passed at that meeting appointing somebody instead of him or providing expressly that he shall not be reappointed; or
+    *   (b) a resolution has been passed at that meeting appointing somebody instead of him or her or providing expressly that he or she shall not be reappointed; or

-    *   (c) he has given to the society notice in writing of his unwillingness to be reappointed:
+    *   (c) he has given to the society notice in writing of his or her unwillingness to be reappointed:

     provided that where notice is given of an intended resolution to appoint some person or persons in place of a retiring auditor, and by reason of the death, incapacity, or disqualification of that person or of those persons, as the case may be, the resolution cannot be proceeded with, the retiring auditor shall not be automatically reappointed by virtue of this subsection.